upbound/docs/content/xp-arch-framework/building-apis/_index.md

 - a git repo on GitHub
 - a database in a SQL server instance

-To put this into context, Kubernetes has a a component called the `API Server`.
+To put this into context, Kubernetes has a component called the `API Server`.
 This is the front door you must go through to interact with various objects in Kubernetes.
-The API Server needs to know how to interact with resources--which exist outside of a Kubernetes cluster!
+The API Server needs to know how to interact with resources which exist outside of a Kubernetes cluster.

 {{<img src="xp-arch-framework/images/kubernetes-custom-resources.png" alt="Depiction of how Kubernetes cant talk to custom resources by default" size="small" quality="100">}}